 Install-Package WatsonWebsocket

-Here are some examples of how to use WatsonWebsocket extracted from the library’s documentation
+Here are some examples of how to use WatsonWebsocket extracted from the library’s documentation.

-Example as server
+Example as a Server

 using System.Text;